RRG38/react-i-ii-review/react-fundamentals.md

 1. What is React?

+React is a Javascript library used to manage the DOM and create front end applications.
+-has its own virtual DOM
+-uses component based architecture and unidirectional data flow

 2. What is create-react-app?

+-A package that sets up a new React project
+-Also sets up a developer server that will auto-refresh on changes

 3. What is Component Based Architecture?

+-The concept of encapsulating individual pieces of code to bring together into a larger project/app

 4. What is JSX?

+A syntax extension to Javascript, it produces React "elements" that show how the UI should appear for that React element.
+It is the syntaxt

 5. What is the virtual DOM?

+The virtual DOM is a light-weight copy of the actual DOM.
+It is what we will be using to update our user interface in React.

 6. What is unidirectional (one-way) data flow?

+This is how React will handle its data meaning that data is passed down from the top of the application to the bottom.
+Then use events to send data back up the component tree.

 ### Understand

 Discuss these questions in pairs if you have a 4-person group

 7. Summarize what happens when you run `create-react-app my-app`

+Packages and dependencies to install to easily start building

+my-app is the name give of your app

 8. Explain what this code does: